k0ddy/k0ddy.github.io/contact.md

 layout: page
 ---

+This is my youtube channel I hope to see you there :D <a href="https://www.youtube.com/channel/UCl7Tx9s0mc4Aztb-ltEPc1A">Youtube</a>

-You can always contact the creator of this theme via [Twitter](https://twitter.com/_SupunKavinda).
+You can find the source code of this theme at <a href="https://github.com/k0ddy/k0ddy.github.io">Github</a>

-If you need help with Jekyll, ask questions on [Jekyll Talk](https://talk.jekyllrb.com/).

-(Change this by editing `contact.md` file)